duolingo/minject/docs/dependency_injection.md

 # Use Dependency Injection

-To use dependency injection through `duolingo_base.registry`, you must perform the following actions:
+To use dependency injection through `minject`, you must perform the following actions:

 1. Create a `Registry` instance